Cost to File Bankruptcy in Alabama (2025)

 Information in this article does not constitute legal advice, it is for informational purposes only, and may not constitute the most up-to-date information.
 Readers should contact their attorney for advice on any particular legal matter.

-You’re probably wondering how are you supposed to afford bankruptcy in Alabama when you're already struggling to pay your bills.
-Especially with interest rates and inflation still causing a ruckus in 2024.
-The good news is that many bankruptcy costs, like the filing fee and credit counseling courses, are pretty similar across the board.
-But when it comes to attorney fees, that's where things can get a bit niched.
-Whether you're in Huntsville or Birmingham, the cost of bankruptcy attorney fees can vary.
+You might be wondering how on earth can you afford the cost of bankruptcy in Alabama when you're already struggling to pay your bills?
+Especially with interest rates and inflation still wreaking havoc in 2025.
+While many bankruptcy costs, like the filing fee and credit counseling courses, are pretty similar across the board, attorney fees can vary dramatically.
+Whether you're in Huntsville or Birmingham, the range can change significantly.

-So, here's the deal.
-This article is here to give you the lowdown on the estimated all-in costs of bankruptcy in Alabama.
-We're talking about two main things:
+This article is here to give you the breakdown on the estimated all-in costs of filing for bankruptcy in Alabama.
+We are going to spend the most time on attorney fees as that's often your biggest expense.

 Table of Contents